This is the preliminary (or launch) version of the 2023-2024 VCU Bulletin. This edition includes all programs

 Semester course; 6 laboratory hours.
 2 credits.
 Enrollment is restricted to graduate students enrolled in the in oral health research program.
 Students will participate in clinical/laboratory rotations.
 Students will work with mentors and gain practical experience in dentistry and dental research.
 Graded S/U/F.

 OCMB 701.
-An Introduction to Oral Biology.
+Oral Microbiology and Disease.
 2 Hours.

 OCMB 703.
 Research Topics in Oral Biology.
 1 Hour.